-24. Yountville contracts for fire protection services for its 1,800 residents and visitors located on the east side of Town with the Napa County Fire Department.
+24. Yountville contracts with the County for fire protection services for its 1,800 residents and visitors located on the east side of Town.
 The contract provides Yountville with year-round fire protection services through the County's Fire Department.

-- 25. The Veterans Home has had a separate contract with County Fire, which in turn contracts with CAL FIRE, since 1982 to provide fire protection services to its 1,200 residents and 900 staff. - 26.
-The Town of Yountville and the Veterans Home paid for building the Yountville Fire Station.
-A three way cost sharing arrangement between Napa County/CAL FIRE, the Town, and the Veterans Home funds operation of the station such that costs are split equally between the parties.
+- 25. The Veterans Home has had a separate contract with the County since 1982 to provide fire protection services to its 1,200 residents and 900 staff. - 26.
+The Town of Yountville contributed 40% of the costs associated with the construction of a fire station, with the County contributing 60% of the costs on land that is owned by the Veterans Home.
+A three way cost sharing arrangement between the County, the Town, and the Veterans Home funds operation of the station such that costs are split equally between the parties.